Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today I took more of a perspective role.
 In terms of code, I had nothing written today but rather I looked over what was already written and made sure everything was running as it should.
 A few of the changes I'd like to make are a bigger play again button and a high score setting (all of which I will do tomorrow).
 On top of this, I hope I can implement multiple diffculties soon.

+### 5/29/23

+Today I met the goals that I had set for myself yesterday.
+These goals included creating a bigger play again button and a high score setting.
+Moreover, I hoped to implement multiple difficulties soon.
+And in light of that, I added comments to every single class to help make the process easier.
+On top of that, in some of my comments, I talked about ways the program can be improved and possible alternatives to certain things that we have done.
+In addition, I also talked about errors that we have been seeing in our program.
+I hope that these comments can make the problems that we have much clearer and allow us to better make improvements.
+And last but not least, while looking through the code, I cleaned up some of the existing code.